The Options button on the contact list opens a popover window where you can perform several actions and filter the displayed list of contacts.

 - Deal Expected Close Date To – a date entered here will show only deals that were expected to close before the date entered.
 The entry methods mirror the Close Date From above.

-- Estimated Value Low – enter a value to only show deals that have an estimated value greater than the number entered.
+- Estimated Value Low – enter a value to only show deals with an estimated value greater than the number entered.

 - Estimated Value High – enter a value to show deals with an estimated value lower than the number entered.